Beer in New Zealand: Styles

-The most widely recognised style of beer to have originated in the country is New Zealand Draught.
-This is generally a malty, lightly hopped amber lager with 4–5% alcohol by volume.
-Martyn Cornell, the British beer writer, has suggested that New Zealand Draught is partly an evolution of the late 19th century mild ale, which was popular with the British working classes, many of whom emigrated to New Zealand.
+The most widely recognised style of beer to have originated in the country is New Zealand draught.
+This is generally a malty, lightly hopped amber, reddish-brown or copper-coloured ale-like lager with 4–5% alcohol by volume.
+Martyn Cornell, the British beer writer, has suggested that New Zealand draught is partly an evolution of the late 19th century mild ale, which was popular with the British working classes, many of whom emigrated to New Zealand.
 However, the beer is usually brewed using the continuous fermentation process and a lager yeast.
-During the latter period of the six o'clock swill, the beer was dispensed from kegs directly into customer's beer jugs using a hose and tap.

-Much of the original ale lineage lingers on in the branding of nearly all New Zealand Draught beer, e.g. Speights Gold Medal Ale.
-In addition to this, the New Zealand Consumers' Institute criticised Tui for claiming to be an "East India Pale Ale" when it is in fact an amber lager that bears no resemblance to the traditionally hoppy, bitter India Pale Ale style.
+Although New Zealand draught has a reputation as a cheap mass-market beer, craft beer versions are also available.
+Much of the original ale lineage lingers on in the branding of nearly all New Zealand draught beer, e.g. Speights Gold Medal Ale.
+In addition to this, the New Zealand Consumers' Institute criticised Tui for claiming to be an "East India pale ale" when it is in fact an amber lager that bears no resemblance to the traditionally hoppy, bitter India pale ale style.

+New Zealand's first dry beer was DB Export Dry, introduced by DB Breweries in August 1989.
+In 1998, DB Breweries introduced New Zealand's first 'super dry' beer, Export Super Dry.

+New Zealand is fortunate in that it lies in the ideal latitude for barley and hops cultivation.
+A breeding programme had developed new hop varieties unique to New Zealand, and many of these new hops have become mainstays in New Zealand craft beer.
+During 2011 and 2012, New Zealand faced a shortage of hops, which affected several brewers countrywide.
+The shortage was primarily caused by a hop shortage in North America.
+Brewers Guild president Ralph Bungard noted that Americans were scrambling to get their hands on Kiwi hops as they were becoming more trendy in the American micro-brew market.
+One specialty brewery, Tuatara Brewery, had just commenced production of an American Pale Ale — when the American hop shortage arose, they then created an Aotearoa Pale Ale, with New Zealand hops.